SumoLogic/sumologic-documentation/docs/cse/integrations/insight-enrichment-server.md

 The Insight Enrichment Server is packaged with an interactive installer.
 You’ll be prompted to supply the following configuration options when you run the installer.

 * Installation Directory.
-By default, the Insight Enrichment Server will be installed in `C:\Windows\SumoLogic\EnrichmentService`.
+By default, the Insight Enrichment Server will be installed in `C:\Windows\SumoLogic\EnrichmentServer`.
 Sumo Logic recommends that you accept this default.
 * Enrichment Service Credentials.
 If you need to run the server under a user with different privileges than the LocalService, provide them when prompted.
 See [Run the server under a service account](#run-the-server-under-a-service-account) below for account requirements.
 * Configuration File.
 The installer prompts you to provide the location of a configuration file with an .ini extension.
 The file must be a valid configuration file with required configuration options.
 For an example, see [Example configuration file](#example-configuration-file).
-The file will be copied to `C:\Windows\SumoLogic\EnrichmentService` on your local machine.
+The file will be copied to `C:\Windows\SumoLogic\EnrichmentServer` on your local machine.

 **Run the server under a service account**